phillipj/node-plex-api/Readme.md

 **perform(uri) : Perform an API action**

 When performing an "action" on the HTTP API, the response body will be empty.
-As the response content itself will be worthless, perform() acts on the HTTP status codes the server responds with.
+As the response content itself is worthless, `perform()` acts on the HTTP status codes the server responds with.

 ```js
 var PlexAPI = require("plex-api");